Chemistry

 11 / 20

-11. The third major component of the atmosphere is:
+11. The major component of the environment where life can exist is called:

 12 / 20